manny405/PyMoVE/README.rst

 It's highly recommended to start from an Anaconda distribution of Python, which can be found here_.

 Current full installation requires running two ``setup.py`` scripts.
 This will be modified in the near future.
 This is because the algorithm that enables the project marching cube algorithm relys on Numba compilation to run efficiently.
-The algorithm is still accessible and built in pure Python if there's a user cannot compile with Numba for any reason.
-But will require some changes to the current code base.
+The algorithm is still accessible and built in pure Python if a user cannot compile with Numba for any reason.
+But will require some changes.
+Please open an issue on github if these changes are required for you.

 Running the following commands installs the complete PyMoVE library: